sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 As soon as possible.
 Now.

+Don't wait until it's perfect, it never will be

 Note:

 - Don't wait until you had all your committee reviews done
-- Don't wait until it's perfect (it never will be)
 - Start your drafts in the open (improve the way you write)
 - It's a lot harder to open up at the end
 - [Policy on Service and Digital 4.3](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603#cla4.3)